 Birth of Gana

 My collection Balinese wood carvings started with this elongated figurine of the goddess Dewi Uma (or Parvati) with her son Batara Gana (or Lord Ganesha).
 He’s depicted as a child, as a chubby little elephant, while his mother is shown as a slender appearance with long hair and thin long limbs.
-This contrast between round and long straight shapes makes the figurine extra interesting as it combines two well-known Balinese Art Deco woodcarving styles: the elongated style and the round, “corpulent” style, both introduced by the famous woodcarver Ida Bagus Njana.
+This contrast between round and long straight shapes makes the figurine extra interesting as it combines two well-known Balinese Art Deco woodcarving styles: the elongated style and the round, “corpulent” style, both introduced by the famous woodcarver Ida Bagus Njana (1912-1985).

 Statue of Dewi Uma with her son Gana (Ganesha), height: 28,5 cm.
-Signed: ‘Bali 1957 – R.B.’
+Attributed on the basis of stylistic characteristics to Ida Bagus Tilem.

 Rudolf Bonnet, a Dutch painter living in Bali and one of the founders of the Balinese artists’ association Pita Maha, was very fond of Njana’s work and wrote about him: